emmt/YakMessenger.jl/README.md

 ```

 where `${id}` is a single ASCII character specifying the type of the message (more on this
-below), `${len}` is the human readable length of the message body (in bytes, not
+below), `${len}` is the human readable length of the message content (in bytes, not
 accounting for the final newline), `\n` is a newline character (ASCII 0x0a) and `${mesg}`
-is the message body.
+is the message content.

 The format of a message is intended to be printable (if `mesg` is printable) and easy to
 parse.
 When receiving a message, the size of the message can be inferred by reading the
-header `${id}:${len}\n` of the message which consists in a few number of bytes.
-If a
+header `${id}:${len}\n` of the message is only a few number of bytes.
+If a received
-received message appears to be corrupted or malformed, the connection shall be closed by
+message appears to be corrupted or malformed, the connection shall be closed by the
-the receiver.
-The receiver can start by reading the 4 first bytes (the minimal header
+receiver.
+The receiver can start by reading the 4 first bytes (the minimal header size),
-size), then read the remaining header part byte-by-byte (until the first newline), and
+then reads the remaining header part byte-by-byte (until the first newline), and finally
-finally read the `len + 1` bytes of the `${mesg}\n` part.
-In that way it is less likely
+reads the `len + 1` bytes of the `${mesg}\n` part.
+In that way it is less likely for the
-for the receiver to be blocked when reading a connection is a blocking operation.
+receiver to be blocked when reading a connection is a blocking operation.

 ### Message types